 It is known all over the world for its Byzantine architecture, its colorful and eclectic façade, its precious golden mosaics, its intricate stone and marble traceries and exuberant Middle Eastern domes.
 Designed when Venice traded mostly through Constantinople, St Mark’s oriental charm and decorative wealth will certainly intrigue you.

-Our walk will touch some historical sites and elegant squares, such as Campo Santa Maria Formosa, and there will be time to stop for scenic views along the many canals.
+Venice: first walk in town will touch some historical sites and elegant squares, such as Campo Santa Maria Formosa, and there will be time to stop for scenic views along the many canals.
 You’ll learn about how it was possible to build a city in the middle of a salt water Lagoon, on marshy islands, and how the city prospered and slowly declined.

 The last part of our introductory walk will focus on Rialto, once the great business hub of Venice, and of course, today’s main tourists’ attraction.
 After a stop on the famous Rialto Bridge, the oldest over the Grand Canal, we’ll walk over to explore the market area on the other side, enjoying the lively atmosphere of the ‘heart of Venice’.